 Meanwhile, TeamLiquid the indisputable authority of StarCraft eSports matters, has been backing the Oceanic League and providing analysis, guides, news coverage and replays.

-Events of the size and importance of Intel Extreme Masters have generated significant viewership, with Katowice boasting 643,362 concurrent viewers, or a 168.97% uptick from last year.
+Events of the size and importance of Intel Extreme Masters have generated significant viewership, with Katowice boasting 71,794 viewers at its peak, for its 2020 edition.
 Viewers have been tuning trough their laptops, desktop computers and smartphones, Twitch.tv has reported.

 All of the above-described events have been an essential part of a boom for electronic sports.
 Now, when it comes to eSports betting, StarCraft 2 offers many opportunities.
 Being cable TV, punters are aware that despite the title appealing to a more of a niche viewer, the buzz and excitement around it leads to significant revenues which eSports books try to channel.
 The realities are somewhat different, though, with punters claiming rich pickings for the most part.